 Pick long tail keywords and questions with high commercial intent.

 Find long keywords that fit different stages in the buyer journey.

 Your buyer’s journey goes as follow:

-- Unaware: The prospect experience a problem or doesn’t know existed solutions.
+- Unaware: The prospect experiences a problem or doesn’t know existing solutions.
 In this stage, you focus on keywords that define the problem.
 Ex: WordPress is slow.